BurningForceKin/ModularSynthStuff/README.md

 # Doei
 Doei is a headphone amp, based on the CMoy schematic.
 Yet to be tested.
 To Do: make resistors bigger.
+Reverse Pot.
+Add pot value.
+Redesign panel.
 Add instructions.

 # PACO!